DreymaR/BigBagKbdTrixPKL/README.md

     - A state mapping of `®#` where `#` is a hex number, repeats the last key # times.
 * A mapping of `©<name>` uses a Linux/X11-type Compose method, replacing the last written characters with something else.
     - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter é.
-    - Example: Composing `noevil` using the default EPKL tables produces three monkey emojis. 🙈 🙉 🙊
+    - Example: Composing `'noevil` using the default EPKL tables produces three monkey emojis. 🙈 🙉 🙊
     - The key can also be used for completions, adding to rather than deleting the original sequence.
     - See the [EPKL Compose file][CmpIni] for more info.
 Compose tables for each ©-key name should be defined in that file.
     - Composing `U####` where `####` is a 4-5 digit hex number, sends the corresponding Unicode character.
 * A state mapping of `##` sends the key's VK code "blind", so whatever is on the underlying system layout shines through.
-    - Note that since EPKL can't know what this produces, a `##` mapped key can't be used in compose sequences.
+    - Note that since EPKL can't know what this produces, a `##` mapped key state can't be used, e.g., in compose sequences.
 <br>

 Here are some VirtualKey/VKey and Modifier/Mod mappings.
 Any layout may contain all types of mappings.